Louisville police detective will be fired over Breonna Taylor shooting

 The letter said Hankison "wantonly and blindly fired 10 shots into the apartment of Breonna Taylor."

+The police chief also accused Hankison of endangering the lives of Taylor's neighbors when three rounds traveled into their nearby apartment.

+"Your actions have brought discredit upon yourself and the department," Schroeder wrote.

-The letter says Hankison will have an opportunity with union representatives or counsel to provide the chief with "additional information or mitigating factors."
+The letter, which noted Hankison was previously disciplined in 2019 for reckless conduct, says the officer will have an opportunity with union representatives or counsel to provide the chief with "additional information or mitigating factors."

 The officers involved in the shooting — Hankison, Jon Mattingly and Myles Cosgrove — had previously been placed on administrative reassignment while the shooting is investigated.
 None have been charged, despite widespread calls for their arrest.
 Kentucky's attorney general pleaded for patience on Thursday as his office, appointed as special prosecutor in the case, weighs a charging decision.